elboza/bim/README.md

 in the repl you can change the var of `__debug__` var to `#t` to debug and inspect internal sturctures.

+#### last eval var

+the last evaluated expression is stored in the special variable `$!` and you can use it in any way as a normal var in an expression.

 ### TODO

  * lambda recursion